open-rec/openrec/example_standalone/README.md

 cd ..
 ```

-This imports users, items, events, i2i/hot/new tables, and embedding vectors.
+This imports users, items, and events into Redis.
+It loads hot/new/i2i into versioned Elasticsearch
+indexes behind `openrec-recall-{algorithm}-active`, and embedding vectors into the per-scene vector
+index.
+Development-only Redis copies of hot/new/i2i are also loaded for RecallStore parity checks,
+but the standalone rec-server uses `ElasticsearchRecallStore` by default.
 Pass an optional final
 argument to load another directory, for example `data/douban`.

 Verify the imported data through the containers: